natcap/invest.users-guide/source/fisheries.rst

 **Spiny Lobster**: Project partners separated Belizean coastal and marine waters into 9 planning regions of different sizes, which we use for the lobster model.

-**Dungeness Crab**: Six boxes of irregular shape/size to match output from an ecosystem model (Toft et al. ICES).
+**Dungeness Crab**: Six boxes of irregular shape/size to match output from an ecosystem model (Toft et al. 2013).

 **Blue Crab and White Shrimp**: A single bay-wide region